cboulanger/bookends-client/readme.txt

 Usage:
 ------

-Yoou can use the client in several ways:
+Yoou can use the client in two ways:

 1) JSON-Server